caltechlibrary/cold/presentations/presentation1.md

 # Why Dataset?

 - Dataset provides a turn key JSON API for managing JSON object collections
-- Dataset supports multiple storage engines (SQLite3, MySQL and Postgres)
+- Dataset supports multiple storage engines (SQLite3, MySQL and PostgreSQL)
 - It is mature for our purposes
 - It was trivial to write a TypeScript package for working with Dataset's JSON API